aj96/Perform_Titration/README.md

 Motivation
 ----------

 In chemistry class, solving for pH by hand, using ICE tables and sometimes having to solve the quadratic formula was a pain.
-You also had to take one of three different mathematical approaches depending on if you were before the quivalence point, at the equivalence point, or after the equivalence point.
+You also had to take one of three different mathematical approaches depending on if you were before the equivalence point, at the equivalence point, or after the equivalence point.
 So I wrote this program to do it all for me.

 Installation
 ------------